 Valentine’s Day plans are often left to the last minute.
 Should we go out to dinner?
 Order in?
-Does she want flowers?
-Oh right, we need 30 Valentines ready for your class party tomorrow, whoops!
-Luckily, you probably have easy access to some paper and packaging goods, and nothing is better when it comes to creativity and connection!
+You probably have easy access to some paper and packaging goods, and nothing is better when it comes to creativity and connection!
+Plus, reusing paper products gives them a second life before going into the recycling bin.
 Here are 5 DIY tips you can use in order to turn those materials into something special.

 Folding Pop-Up Card